mieweb/docs/content/functions/encounters/encounter-plan-section-medications.md

 All medications/prescriptions entered here in the encounter exam will automatically be placed in the E-Meds module.
 The medications/prescriptions entered here will now become part of the patient's record.

 When done working in the entire encounter and you've saved the encounter (Save and View) or submitted or archived the encounter, you will view your formatted encounter exam and when you scroll down to the bottom of the screen, you will see the section **This patient has unprinted prescriptions.** This displays the medications/prescriptions you just entered in the Meds field of the Plan in the encounter exam.
-You can quickly print the prescriptions from here for the patient to take, or fax directly to the pharmacy along with printing any drug guides you checked to print.
+You can quickly print the prescriptions from here for the patient to take, or fax directly to the pharmacy along with printing any detailed drug information you checked to print.

 ![](./encounter-plan-section-medications.assets/3d1cdb91080dd8e5965e2293b778859e.png)